kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

 ---

+* Draft and submit my proposal
+* Lots of edits <!-- .element: class="fragment" -->
+* Code+ administrators accepted my proposal <!-- .element: class="fragment" -->

+## A Code+ Project is born

+---

 ### Drupal Module for Software Design and Development

 The Drupal open-source software platform provides an opportunity for those who wish to design, develop, release, and finally maintain a non-commercial software project.
-A team of students will work with Duke’s Office of Information Technology and other partners across campus to develop a Drupal module to extend functionality of the existing framework to create an application.
+A team of students will work with Duke’s Office of Information Technology and other partners across campus to develop a Drupal module to extend the functionality of the existing framework to create an application.
 Students will work with Drupal 9 to extend Symfony’s PHP object model paradigm.
 This allows students to work within a fully compliant Object-Oriented Programming, or OOP, paradigm.